-How profitable a bank is affects its safety and soundness.
-Earnings can be retained by the bank, boosting its capital cushion, or be used to address problematic loans, potentially making the bank more resilient in tough times.
-However, banks that are losing money have less ability to do those things.
+How profitable a bank is has an effect on its safety and soundness.
+Earnings may be retained by the bank, boosting its capital buffer, or be used to deal with problematic loans, potentially making the bank better prepared to withstand financial trouble.
+Losses, on the other hand, reduce a bank's ability to do those things.

-Texas Advantage Community Bank, National Association scored 10 out of a possible 30 on Bankrate's earnings test, lower than the national average of 16.52.
+On Bankrate's earnings test, Texas Advantage Community Bank, National Association scored 12 out of a possible 30, failing to reach the national average of 15.12.

-For the twelve months ended June 30, 2017, the bank reported net income of $248,000 on total equity of $10.0 million.
-The bank had an annualized return on average assets, or ROA, of 0.46 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+The bank recorded net income of $543,000 on total equity of $10.2 million for the twelve months ended December 31, 2017.
+The bank reported an annualized return on average assets, or ROA, of 0.47 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.